 Your liver is a vital organ and essential part of your body’s detoxification system.

 Melatonin taken as an oral supplement (such as gummies or tablets) must pass through your digestive system- and therefore your liver- before it's absorbed.
-It’s worth wondering what kind of effect melatonin has on your liver- but also if your liver is affecting the efficiency of your melatonin supplement.
+It’s worth wondering how melatonin affects your liver- but also how your liver affects your melatonin supplement.

 Overview: your liver